 Melting Colloidal Crystal Films

-Source: UPenn Posted: 5/24/10 Physicists have reported an elegant experimental study of the melting behaviors of thin crystalline films, uncovering a variety of interesting differences between thick films of greater than four layers and thinner or single-layer films.
+Physicists from the University of Pennsylvania and Hong Kong University of Science and Technology have reported an elegant experimental study of the melting behaviors of thin crystalline films, uncovering a variety of interesting differences between thick films of greater than four layers and thinner or single-layer films.

 Put simply, thin crystalline films melt differently depending on thickness.
 The scientists made crystalline films from closely packed micron size gel beads.
 Small changes in temperature caused the beads to change size and the films to melt.
 The findings, published in the current edition of Physical Review Letters, are relevant to technologies that require thin film adhesion as well as lubrication technologies.

 Video of the displacement of the surface layer of these materials at the melting point of 28 degrees Celsius is available at http://focus.aps.org/files/focus/v25/st18/3layertraj.mov.

 Yilong Han of Hong Kong school and Arjun Yodh of Penn joined forces to create thin crystalline films confined between two glass walls.
 The films were composed of temperature-sensitive, diameter-tunable microgel spheres with short-ranged repulsive interactions.
 Using digital video microscopy, the researchers were able for the first time to observe their behavior during melting with single particle resolution.

 Among many observations, very thin solid films were found to abruptly melt into the liquid phase while thicker films behaved more like conventional solids exhibiting traditional liquid-solid coexistence.
 A critical thickness of four layers marked the crossover from one behavior to the other.